Overview of servicing profile in the Microsoft 365 Apps admin center

-To start, select the roll back action on the Devices tab.
-Then, select the build of the previous version you want to roll back to and which devices or Azure Active Directory groups to roll back.
+To start, select the rollback action on the Devices tab.
+Then, select the build of the previous version you want to roll back to and which devices or Microsoft Entra groups to roll back.
 Those devices will roll back to the previous version the next time Office checks for updates and are connected to the internet.
 You can check for progress under the Rolled back filter on the Devices tab.

 To see a demo of how to roll back, watch this video.

 Issues allows you to view errors relating to Office deployment, including the number of devices affected and potential remediation advice.
 You can view the most recent issue for each device, and once the issue is resolved for a device it's removed.

 The servicing profile provides more settings for your Microsoft 365 Apps.
 These settings include establishing an update deadline to make sure updates are installed once they're downloaded.
 Additionally, you can set update exclusion dates to stop devices from downloading updates during specific dates.

 You can also watch a walkthrough and deep dive video with additional details.

 If you want certain groups of users to receive updates before other groups of users, you can configure rollout waves for your servicing profile.
 You can create up to three waves and assign Microsoft Entra groups to each of the waves.

 For example, you might want your IT admins and help desk staff to get the updates first, while users in the Finance department get the updates in a later wave.

 An additional wave is created automatically.
 That wave includes the devices in your servicing profile that aren’t already included in the waves that you created.
 Devices in this wave will be the last devices to start getting updates, after all the other waves have started receiving updates.